iterative/dvc.org/content/docs/command-reference/exp/run.md

 > Note that each job runs the entire pipeline (or `targets`) serially.
 DVC makes
 > no attempt to distribute stage commands among jobs.
 The order in which they
-> were queues is also not preserved when running them.
+> were queued is also not preserved when running them.

 ## Options